esraabil/NECL/README.md

 # NECL
 Network Embedding: ON compression and Learning

-Code for  paper "HARP: Network Embedding: ON compression and Learning".
+Code for  paper "Network Embedding: ON compression and Learning".
 NECL is a meta-strategy to improve several state-of-the-art network embedding algorithms, such as DeepWalk, and Node2vec.

 You can read the preprint of our paper on Arxiv.